programmer647/library/README.md

 Currently doing:
 return books page
-do the join stuff so that the title and name can be displayed on the return books page
+modify code in testing folder so that it can be used on return page and other pages where needed do the join stuff so that the title and name can be displayed on the return books page